Cranberry Orange Butter Cake

 - Preheat the oven to 350°F. Butter and flour a Bundt pan or spray liberally with baking spray.
 Set aside.

-- Using an electric mixer cream together the butter, sugar, vanilla and orange extracts.
-Beat for 3 minutes on medium-high speed stopping to scrape the sides of the bowl periodically.
+- Using an electric mixer cream together the softened butter, sugar, vanilla and orange extracts.
+Beat for 2-3 minutes on medium-high speed until fluffy.
+Stop to scrape the sides of the bowl periodically.

-- In a separate bowl, sift together the 2 ½ cups flour, baking powder and salt.
+- In a separate medium bowl use a whisk to sift together 2 1/2 cups flour, baking powder and salt.

-- Lower the speed of the mixer and add the sifted dry ingredients alternately with the sweetened condensed milk beginning and ending with flour.
+- Lower the speed of the mixer and add the sifted flour mixture alternately with the sweetened condensed milk, beginning and ending with flour.

-- After all has been added beat for 30-45 seconds.
+- After all has been added beat for 30 seconds to fully combine.

-- In a bowl toss the cranberries with 2 tablespoon flour.
+- In a small bowl toss the cranberries with reserved 2 Tbsp flour.

-- Place into the oven and bake for 1 hour or until a toothpick inserted into the center comes back clean.
+- Transfer to the oven and bake for 1 hour or until golden brown and a toothpick inserted into the center comes back clean.
 Check at 40 minutes and lay a piece of aluminum foil on top to prevent over browning, if needed.

-- To glaze, mix together the powdered sugar, heavy cream, orange extract and enough orange juice to thin to drizzling consistency.
+- Glaze: Stir together the powdered sugar, heavy cream, orange extract and enough orange juice to thin to drizzling consistency.
 Drizzle over cooled cake.

 - Garnish with additional orange zest.
-Store chilled until serving.
+Store in an airtight container chilled in the refrigerator until serving.

 This will be my new favorite Holiday cake!
 It’s SO pretty, and SO Delicious!
 I have made it twice, and for the same people, because they requested it the second time.
 Thank you for this GREAT cake!
 My only problem was getting it out of the bundt pan, but I know I just need to grease the pan better next time.